 CINE-BIRD by StanFPV

-Cine-Bird is a low-profile FPV drone that can be used with either a GoPro MAX, Insta360 One R, or Rylo to capture an aerial 360 video without the drone being visible.
+Cine-Bird (Full review here) is a low-profile FPV drone that can be used with either a GoPro MAX, Insta360 One R, or Rylo to capture an aerial 360 video without the drone being visible.
 The Cine-Bird also has a regular FPV camera which allows it to be flown with FPV goggles.

 Cine-Bird has 3-inch or 4-inch props and runs on a 3S battery.
 The 360 camera is inserted into a flexible TPU frame that holds the camera securely.
 Here’s a sample video, shot with GoPro MAX on the Cine-Bird: